huggingface/optimum-intel/examples/openvino/audio-classification/README.md

 # Audio classification examples

-This folder contains [`run_audio_classification.py`](https://github.com/huggingface/optimum/blob/main/examples/openvino/audio-classification/run_audio_classification.py), a script to fine-tune a 🤗 Transformers model on the 🗣️ [Keyword Spotting subset](https://huggingface.co/datasets/superb#ks) of the SUPERB dataset while applying quantization aware training (QAT).
+This folder contains [`run_audio_classification.py`](https://github.com/huggingface/optimum/blob/main/examples/openvino/audio-classification/run_audio_classification.py), a script to fine-tune a 🤗 Transformers model on the 🗣️ [Keyword Spotting subset](https://huggingface.co/datasets/superb#ks) of the SUPERB dataset while applying Quantization-Aware Training (QAT).
 QAT can be easily applied by replacing the Transformers [`Trainer`](https://huggingface.co/docs/transformers/main/en/main_classes/trainer#trainer) with the Optimum [`OVTrainer`].
 Any model from our [hub](https://huggingface.co/models) can be fine-tuned and quantized, as long as the model is supported by the [`AutoModelForAudioClassification`](https://huggingface.co/docs/transformers/main/en/model_doc/auto#transformers.AutoModelForAudioClassification) API.

 ### Fintuning Wav2Vec2 on Keyword Spotting with QAT

-The following command shows how to fine-tune [wav2vec2-base](https://huggingface.co/facebook/wav2vec2-base) on the 🗣️ [Keyword Spotting subset](https://huggingface.co/datasets/superb#ks) of the SUPERB dataset with Quantization Aware Training (QAT).
+The following command shows how to fine-tune [wav2vec2-base](https://huggingface.co/facebook/wav2vec2-base) on the 🗣️ [Keyword Spotting subset](https://huggingface.co/datasets/superb#ks) of the SUPERB dataset with Quantization-Aware Training (QAT).

 ```bash
 python run_audio_classification.py \